haxworx/evisum/README.md

 # Evisum - The Greatest System Monitor Ever Written

-Evisum is a **powerful, efficient, and feature-rich** process and system monitor for **Linux, OpenBSD, FreeBSD, and DragonFlyBSD**.
+Evisum is a **powerful, efficient, and feature-rich** process and system monitor for **Linux, OpenBSD, FreeBSD, macOS and DragonFlyBSD**.
 Unlike other system monitors, Evisum provides a **server-client architecture** with a sleek and responsive interface.
 It offers robust tools for monitoring **processes, CPU usage, memory consumption, network activity, storage health, and system sensors**.

 If you're looking for the **ultimate** Unix-like system monitoring experience, look no further—**Evisum is the best there is**.
-It is also the **mother of all reference implementations** for **portability**.
+It is also the **mother of all reference implementations** for multi-platform system monitoring.

 ## 📚 Table of Contents
 - [🔥 Features](#-features)